Network News September

 Earlier this year, Shallu became the Coordinator for the HIPPY program at Ngunga Group Women's Aboriginal Corporation, embarking on a new chapter for the community.
 Having a personal connection to the program, as her own son is a participant, Shallu brought a deep understanding and passion to the role.

 In early 2025, Shallu travelled to Melbourne for her pre-service training, where her enthusiasm was immediately apparent.
 She embraced the core HIPPY model but also recognised the importance of adapting it to suit her local community.
-Working closely with Site Advisor Rachel Birrell, the program's delivery became a co-design process, blending HIPPY's proven approach with local knowledge and cultural practices.
+Working closely with her Site Advisor, the program's delivery became a co-design process, blending HIPPY's proven approach with local knowledge and cultural practices.

 Shallu's team includes Bernice, an early childhood expert, and Janet, a respected local elder and grandmother with considerable HIPPY experience.
 Together, they run the Ngungas Play Group, a vital space for families to connect and learn.